 There are a number of supported and sheltered housing options for people who have specific housing needs e.g. older or disabled people:

-This refers to flats or houses with special modifications for people with particular needs e.g. amenity housing for older people could provide bathroom handrails, non-slip flooring and repositioned electrical sockets.
+This refers to flats or houses with special modifications for people with particular needs, such as amenity housing for older people could provide bathroom handrails, non-slip flooring and repositioned electrical sockets.
 There is no warden service.

 This allows individuals to hold their own tenancy for their respective bedrooms but share the use of common spaces.
 This arrangement is often used for special needs purposes, for example for people with learning disabilities with care and support being provided by a specialist agency.